 That new course that you created, but have sat on because you are worried it’s not good enough to launch?
 There is another entrepreneur out there who launched theirs and is making money from it.
 That website that you keep redesigning?
 Yep.
 Someone out there has a better one and in the meantime, your potential customers have no place to go to find out more about how you can help them.
 That business idea you have but have told yourself you’ll look into it more when “life isn’t so busy”?
 Yep.

 So I thought it would be fitting to show up imperfectly right here and now.
 Do I wish I had a curated brand image of myself to go with this post?
 My hair perfectly coifed with a well-thought-out wardrobe option to go along with it?
 The critical creative and brand strategist in me says, sure.
 That would be nice.
 Instead?
-It’s a selfie.
-Using my cracked iPhone and of me in a T-shirt and baseball cap on a Tuesday.
+It’s a last-minute selfie at my desk on a Tuesday.
 In my bedroom where I run my business in our temporary tiny living space.
 While I wait for the plumber to come and fix the kitchen sink.
-With tired eyes from being up dosing medication to correct high blood sugar spikes.
+With tired eyes from being up dosing medication to correct my daughter’s high blood sugar spikes.

 It’s not pretty, but it’s real.
 And I’m here, showing up, doing it.
 Refusing to play small, refusing to live in default mode, and refusing to let the weight of perfection hold me back.
 Because at the end of my days I don’t want to be put six feet under next to my perfectionism and the ghost of the experiences I could have had.